-Training includes instruction about treatment regimens and other services included in the member's care plan, use of equipment specified in the service plan and guidance, as necessary, to safely maintain the member in the community.
+Training includes instruction about treatment regimens and other services that are included in the member's care plan, use of equipment specified in the service plan and guidance to safely maintain the member in the community.
 Training must be aimed at assisting the unpaid caregiver in meeting the needs of the member.
-All training for individuals who provide unpaid support to the member must be included in the member's care plan.
+All training for individuals who provide unpaid support to the member must be included in the member's care plan and must directly relate to the individual's role in supporting the member.